|Home||Natural Family Living||Big Life Issues||Animal-

 There are two basic approaches to handling these detrimental conflicts or injured instincts:-

 Evolutionary adaptations - whether spoken of as skills or biases - are so deep rooted in our evolutionary past, they are often very difficult, if not impossible to change.
 See here (posted and accessed 24 February 2014).
 Deciding to change them is not going to work.
 The way forward is to adapt to them, to create environments that allow for our inherent bias and irrationality, thereby enabling us to make healthier decisions.

 An example is our evolutionary programming to enjoy sweet foods, as, in nature, these foods are never dangerous.
 This 'skill' is also linked to times of abundance, to harvests, when our bodies needed to eat as much as possible to prepare for leaner times ahead (see here, accessed 24 February 2014).
 The food industry has exploited this, especially after fat was maligned in the 1970s.
 It has added sugar to almost everything.
 Just like tobacco has been socially ostracised, we need to do the same with sugar.
-There is little point in educating the world about the dangers of sugar and associated obesity - and making it all about personal responsibility - when we are fighting our millions-of-years-old evolutionary programming.
+There is little point in educating the world about the dangers of sugar and associated obesity - and making it all about personal responsibility - when we are fighting our evolutionary programming that is millions-of-years-old.
 It is clear that government and food industry must reduce/stop adding sugar.
-When this happened in the Simpsons, the supermarket had nothing ti could stock on its shelves!
-Even if it proves unpopular initially, we need to adapt our environment to minimise our exposure to added sugars.Re-harmonising with the Evolutionary Skill
+When this happened in the Simpsons, the supermarket had nothing it could stock on its shelves!
+Even if it proves unpopular initially, we need to adapt our environment to minimise our exposure to added sugars (e.g. here).

 Sometimes, our modern lifestyle has blocked or corrupted the evolutionary skill.